VoIP-Domain/voipdomain/README.md

 **v0.1 – April 11, 2025**
 - After years of development and several rewrites, this version marks the first pre-release

+**v0.2 – July 21, 2025**
+- A major system refactory to add Multi-Tenant support and some minor optimizations

 ## License